 Excess Coverage

-It’s important to note that this minimum insurance requirement applies to the trucking company or the commercial truck owner.
-If the truck driver is an independent contractor, they may have liability insurance other than the company’s.
-Larger companies can also carry excess coverage, including general liability insurance, on top of the primary policy.
+It’s essential to note that this minimum insurance requirement applies to both the trucking company and the commercial truck owner.
+If the truck driver is an independent contractor, they may have liability insurance in addition to the company’s.
+Larger companies can also carry excess coverage, such as general liability insurance, in addition to their primary policy.

 The insurance requirements may be higher in certain cases, such as when the 18-wheeler is transporting hazardous materials.
 The specific details regarding insurance coverage for hazardous materials can be found in the Texas Transportation Code.